Free shipping in the U.S. on orders over $49 with Amazon

 Our Maine Chaga & Birch Bark Extract is similar to our Maine Chaga Extract but has the addition of white birch bark extraction.
 The white powdery substance on white birch bark contains a highly desirable nutrient, betulin.
 It is a premium extraction and one that is growing in popularity as the benefits of betulin becomes more well known.
 The benefits of betulin or betulinic acid can be found on the internet. *Chaga extract is not gluten-free

 4 oz Maine Chaga Tea Chunks: 4 ounce bag of chunks are our premium chunks.
-They are more uniform in size and shape and contain more chunks with the black crust than our 15oz bulk bag.
-Only the black crusted chunks make the tea water dark in color whereas, the orange inner core chunks make the water very light colored.
+They are more uniform in size and shape.
+The black crusted chunks make the tea water dark in color whereas the orange inner core chunks make the water very light colored.
 Both black crusted chunks and orange chunks are highly nutritious.
 Note: Our square sized chunks of the inner core of the whole mushroom may resemble wood to some, but know that it is not wood, but the lightweight highly nutritious inner mushroom core.

 We do not sell a chaga extract powder as this product is only currently grown and manufactured overseas.
 I have personally invested financially in a third party professional lab analysis on random samples of chaga extract powder (mainly China and Russia) from overseas and the results were astonishing.
 Most all of the claims that the extract powders were from the whole wild-harvested mushroom (that grows the important black crust) were fraudulent.
 Only one sample was in fact, from the whole black crusted mushroom.
 The majority were not wild-harvested but were cultivated.
 Cultivated chaga mushroom does not have the nutritional benefit from growing in a forest, and lacks the coveted black crust.